learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 	}
 }

-let trainDreams = new Book(
+let lotr = new Book(
-	'Train Dreams',
+	'The Lord of the Rings',
-	'Denis Johnson',
+	'J.R.R.
+Tolkien',
-	'Historical Fiction',
+	'Fantasy',
-	'2002'
+	'1954'
 );
 ```

 Some of these properties might be shared between many books, though.
-Authors can
+Tolkien has
-write many books.
-Many books fall into the same genres.
+written other books.
+Many books fall into the same genre.
 The Object Oriented
 solution would be to simply encapsulate this data as well - we can make an
 `Author` `class` that contains the name of the author: